 Maintaining a Healthy Mac

 Macs last for a long time, but they can develop problems with age.
-Thankfully, there are some steps you can take to make sure your Mac continues to run smoothly, or at least know before trouble hits.
+Thankfully, you can take some steps to make sure your Mac continues to run smoothly.
+At the least, you can know before trouble hits.

 Monitor Your Battery

 Rechargeable batteries don’t last forever.
-Use of your Macbook notebook battery accrues in the form of charge cycles.
+Usage of your MacBook battery accrues in the form of charge cycles.
 Each battery is only good for a limited number of charge cycles.
-At that point, the battery is consumed and must be replaced.
+At that point, the battery is consumed and you’ll need to replace it.

-The maximum cycle count varies by notebook model.
-Some, such as the early MacBooks, only offered 300 cycle counts.
-Newer models usually last for up to 1,000 cycle counts.
-A charge cycle means using all of the battery’s power, not necessarily a single charge.
-It might take several days to complete a cycle.
+The maximum cycle count varies by model.
+Some early MacBooks only offered 300 cycle counts, while newer models usually last for up to 1,000 cycle counts.
+A charge cycle means using all the battery’s power, not necessarily a single charge.
+For example, discharging from 100 to 50 percent battery, then charging back to 100 percent before discharging to 50 percent again, counts as one cycle.

-When your computer has reached its maximum cycle count, it should be replaced.
+When your battery has reached its maximum cycle count, it’s time for a replacement.